invariantlabs-ai/invariant/README.md

 ### Enforce Access Control In Your RAG-based Chat Agent

+> **Security Vector**: An unauthorized user gains access to sensitive data through an agent's retrieval capabilities.

 Retrieval-Augmented Generation (RAG) is a populare method to enhance AI agents with private knowledge and data.
 However, during information retrieval, it is important to ensure that the agent does not violate access control policies, e.g. enabling unauthorized access to sensitive data, especially when strict access control policies are to be enforced.

 To detect and prevent this, ISA supports the definition of, for instance, role-based access control policies over retrieval results and data sources: